 A controlled emergency vehicular access point will be provided between the southern and central land parcels, close to Chatterton Hey.
+Any potential through route here would need to be fully justified within a future planning application.

 The internal road network through development parcels will replicate the culde-sac estate character which is prevalent around Edenfield.
 Where necessary, road alignment will be carefully considered through further planning applications to work with the slope of the development sites.
 View corridors along internal streets to distant hills should be retained where feasible.